fangq/mcxcl/mcxlabcl/README.txt

                        next to a boundary voxel.
 The reflectance data are stored as negative values; must pad zeros next to boundaries
-                       Example: see the demo script at the bottom cfg.outputtype: 'flux' - fluence-rate, (default value)
+                       Example: see the demo script at the bottom cfg.issavedet:  if the 2nd output is requested, this will be set to 1; in such case, user can force setting it to 3 to enable early termination of simulation if the detected photon buffer (length controlled by cfg.maxdetphoton) is filled; if the 2nd output is not present, this will be set to 0 regardless user input. cfg.outputtype: 'flux' - fluence-rate, (default value)
                        'fluence' - fluence integrated over each time gate, 'energy' - energy deposit per voxel
-                       'jacobian' or 'wl' - mua Jacobian (replay mode), 'nscat' or 'wp' - weighted scattering counts for computing Jacobian for mus (replay mode) for type jacobian/wl/wp, example: <demo_mcxlab_replay.m>
+                       'jacobian' or 'wl' - mua Jacobian (replay mode), 'nscat' or 'wp' - weighted scattering counts for computing Jacobian for mus (replay mode) 'wm' - weighted momentum transfer for a source/detector pair (replay mode) 'length' total pathlengths accumulated per voxel,
+                       for type jacobian/wl/wp, example: <demo_mcxlab_replay.m>
                        and  <demo_replay_timedomain.m>
        cfg.session:    a string for output file names (only used when no return variables)

  == Debug ==
-       cfg.debuglevel:  debug flag string (case insensitive), one or a combination of ['R','M','P'], no space 'R':  debug RNG, output fluence.data is filled with 0-1 random numbers 'M':  return photon trajectory data as the 5th output 'P':  show progress bar
+       cfg.debuglevel:  debug flag string (case insensitive), one or a combination of ['R','M','P','T'], no space 'R':  debug RNG, output fluence.data is filled with 0-1 random numbers 'M':  return photon trajectory data as the 5th output 'P':  show progress bar
-       cfg.maxjumpdebug: [10000000|int] when trajectory is requested in the output, use this parameter to set the maximum position stored.
+                     'T':  save photon trajectory data only, as the 1st output, disable flux/detp/seeds outputs cfg.maxjumpdebug: [10000000|int] when trajectory is requested in the output, use this parameter to set the maximum position stored.
 By default, only the first 1e6 positions are stored.